 Five stubborn people may be stubborn for five completely different reasons so without generalizing, I’ll try to give you an idea as to how you may figure out the reason behind someone’s stubbornness.

 Rewards make people stubborn

-Sometimes a person may be stubborn only because he knows that stubbornness helps him to get what he wants.
-In this case, a person may use his stubbornness to prevent the resistance that others may offer him that would stop him from fulfilling his desire.
+Sometimes a person may be stubborn only because they know that stubbornness helps them get what they want.
+In this case, a person may use their stubbornness to prevent the resistance that others may offer to stop the stubborn person from getting what they want.

-For example, a child may be motivated to display stubbornness when she learns that stubbornness makes her parents comply with her desires.
+For example, a child may be motivated to display stubbornness when she learns that being stubborn is a good way to make her parents compliant.
 She uses stubbornness as a tool to get what she wants.
 Spoilt children usually behave in this manner.

 We observe this kind of stubbornness in relationships too.
-For instance, if someone told a person that his wife is too demanding and controlling, then he might suddenly become stubborn even if he used to behave normally before, leaving his wife clueless as to what caused this sudden change in his behavior.
+For instance, if someone told a person that his wife is too demanding and controlling, then he might suddenly become stubborn even if he used to behave normally till now.
+This leaves the wife clueless as to what caused this sudden change in his behaviour.

 Stubbornness and identity

 Stubborn people are rigidly attached to their beliefs, opinions, ideas, and tastes.
 They can’t stand anyone disagreeing with them because disagreeing with them means disagreeing with who they are.

 They become stubborn to the point that they don’t even consider the opinion of others because they feel threatened by people who disagree with them.

 So, in a way, this is also a type of pain-avoidance.
 This kind of stubbornness can hamper the growth of a person and badly affect their relationships with people.
 Some go a step further by totally avoiding people who don’t agree with them just so they can live in the world of their own ideas and opinions.